Transgender people in sports: Ladies Professional Golf Association, United States Golf Association

+World Professional Billiards and Snooker Association

+In April 2026, the World Professional Billiards and Snooker Association (WPBSA) announced a new worldwide eligibility policy, which states that "only biological female players may compete in women's tournaments governed by the WPBSA".

 National approaches to transgender inclusion

 Canada

 Canadian sport organizations must comply with the Canadian Human Rights Act, which includes gender identity and expression as a prohibited ground for discrimination.

 In 2016, the Canadian Centre for Ethics in Sport (CCES) published guidance on Trans inclusion and participation in response to requests for information from various national and regional sports administration bodies.
 The guidance sets out that, until international rules apply, athletes should be able to participate in the gender with which they identify without being subject to any requirements that are different from those of cisgender athletes, unless there is a specific and legitimate reason for the requirement.

 As an athlete moves into competitions governed by international rules, the athlete will decide whether to compete under the applicable international rules.
 Canadian sport organizations should not consider the athlete's ultimate decision when selecting athletes to represent Canada in international competitions.

 Some sports organizations such as viaSport, Ringette Canada, and Gymnastics Canada have policies which align to the CCES guidance.
 Rugby Canada responded to World Rugby's guidance by releasing a statement recommitting to the "Rugby Canada TransInclusion Policy", which is aligned to the CCES guidance.
 Others, like Swimming Canada, have not fully aligned to the CCES guidance.
 For example, to swim in national selection events, transgender swimmers must provide written proof that they are eligible for international competition from the international swimming federation to Swimming Canada.
 Canadian Women and Sport, a group advocating for the advancement of women and girls in sport, does not believe the inclusion of transgender women and girls threatens the advancement of women in sport.

+In Alberta, the Fairness and Safety in Sport Act restricts both female competitive and amateur teams to those who were assigned female at birth.
+It has entered into force on September 1, 2025.
+In December 2025, Skate Canada announced that it would no longer hold major events in Alberta due to the passage of this bill, stating "we are unable to host events in the province while maintaining our national standards for safe and inclusive sport".

-Public opinion polling indicates most Canadians believe it is unfair for transgender women to compete in women's sports.
+Public opinion polling over the last few years indicates most Canadians believe it is unfair for transgender athletes to compete in sports based on their gender identity.
+A 2021 poll from the Macdonald-Laurier Institute fond by a four-to-one margin, Canadians believe transgender athletes' participation in women’s sport is “unfair”.
+And a 2024 Ipsos poll fond that only 23% of Canadians support transgender athletes competing based on the gender they identify with rather than the sex they were assigned at birth.